AboutFigureonly

 HIIT is a scientifically proven method that has you working smarter not harder to target the cardiovascular, metabolic and dna repairing functions of the body, helping you to increase muscle tone and loose weight more efficiently.
 Though the class is strong, each challenge is yours to choose how you will engage with.

-Note: *Delia Brett is the only teacher certified in the Yoga Shred® (Yoga HIIT Fusion) method at Green Room (maybe in all of the lower mainland!) so in the event that there is a substitute teacher for this class you can expect a beautifully sweaty power or vinyasa flow class instead.
+Note: *Delia Brett is the only teacher certified in the Yoga Shred® (Yoga HIIT Fusion) method at Green Room (maybe in the whole region), so if there is a substitute teacher for this class, you can expect a beautifully sweaty power, or vinyasa flow class instead.

 Get 10% off!